Profile nucleases and Repurpose Off-Targets to Expand Gene Editing

 Hunts across microbial genomes have exposed thousands of programmable nucleases.
 Each could be another valuable tool for genome engineers, but we know just too little about them to use them safely.

-Challenges with Off-Targets
+Challenges with Off-Target Effects

-Even Cas9 does not have guide-target parity: it cuts partially matched ‘off-target’ genome sites, which can lead to dangerous side effects.
+Even Cas9 does not have guide-target parity: It cuts partially matched ‘off-target’ genome sites, which can lead to dangerous side effects.
 Though we work hard to avoid off-targets, partial matching may have a bright side.

-Hypothesis
+Research Hypothesis

 What if we leverage it, using it to make gene editing more predictable?
+Using high-throughput biochemistry, we will Profile nucleases and Repurpose Off-Targets to Expand Gene Editing.

-Research Program
+The PROTÉGÉ Research Program

 - Profile guide-target parity – specificity – across promising, newly discovered programmable nucleases.